 - be constructed so animals can be easily inspected

 - have equipment for tethering where necessary

 Your field lairage must offer shelter from extreme weather conditions, such as cold or heat.
 Your lairage must be well-ventilated.

 Your lairage must have space for each animal to:

 Your holding area must be bright enough for inspections.
 You can have fixed or portable lights.

 You must provide access to clean water.
-You must position drinking containers so that:
+You must position feed and drinking containers so that:

 - animals can reach them easily

 Where practical, you must fix containers in position.